-This shirred elastic dress will make both the wearer and the maker happy.
+This shirred dress project will make both the wearer and the maker happy.
 It’s an easy sewing project that doesn’t require a paper pattern.
 Girls love to wear gorgeous dresses, and this style is not only comfy to wear, it’s cute too.
 The dress will fit for several summers, as the straps are adjustable.
 The shirring elastic will stretch as she grows, and when it’s finally too small as a dress she can wear it as a skirt.
 Using just the chest measurement to mark out your fabric, this is also a great way to make an adult-sized summer maxi dress.

 Shirring elastic (also known as elastic thread)